Kinesiology

 (KIN 737/KIN 437 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)

-KIN 457 Culture, Gender and Movement (Units: 3)
+KIN 457 Culture, Gender, and Movement (Units: 3)

 Prerequisites: Restricted to upper-division Kinesiology majors; KIN 384GW*.

 Transmission of culture, values, and gender roles through a variety of movement forms.
 Interpretation of the cultural dimension of movement.
+(Plus-minus letter grade only)

 Course Attributes: